umedrajawat/FacebookHelpdesk/README.md

 - Create a Developers Account: Begin by creating a developers account on Facebook and create a new project.
 - Configure Login URL and Webhook: In your Facebook project settings, configure the login URL and webhook.
 - Note: Facebook mandates HTTPS URLs for login and webhook configurations.
-To work locally, set up Ngrok to expose localhost ports as HTTPS URLs.
+To work locally, set up Ngrok to expose localhost ports for both frontend and backend as HTTPS URLs.
 - Flows

+To set up Frontend

+- yarn or npm install to install the packages
+- yarn startb or npm run start to run the project
+- create an .env file and update the facebook project details and backend endpoints

+To set up Backend

+- go mod tidy to install the packages needed for the project
+- go run . to to run the project or port :8081

 ###The application follows these essential flows: